MrRobotical/shopify-theme-sandbox/README.md

 - Increased heading sizes
 - Added favicon

+## METAFIELDS & OBJECTS

+- Added a Brands Bio Meta Object that can be inserted on product pages via a MetaField.
+Allows the merchant to update data in 1 place and have the updates displayed across all products.

+## CHECKOUT UI EXTENTIONS

-## Checkout UI Extensions - Upsell offer:
+### Upsell offer:

 - Added an upsell product offer on the checkout

-## Checkout UI Extensions - Post purchase survey:
+### Post purchase survey:

 - Presents the user with one survey at the Thank You page.
 - Presents the user with a reviews survey at the order page.

-## Checkout UI Extensions - Fragile Product banner:
+### Fragile text banner:

 - This component displays a warning banner if a product in the cart is of the product type "fragile"

-## Checkout UI Extensions - Custom data via metafields:
+### Custom data via metafields:

 - Added a component that outputs the products metadata on the order line if the product is fragile

-## Checkout Function - Discounts
+## CHECKOUT FUNCTIONS

 - Added a function that adds a tired discount on a specific product.
-10% on 2, 15% on 3, 20% on 4
+10% on 2, 15% on 3, 20% on 4.

-## Visuals & styling
+## SEO & METADATA

-- Added gradient blobs to Home Page background

-##SEO - robots.text

 - Added a custom robots.txt which excludes a specific product and excludes all products that contain the 'no-index' tag.

 - Added logic on theme.liquid to add the no-index meta tag for a products with the specified tag.

-##SEO - metadata

 - Added logic in theme.liquid to customize the meta description for product templates.
 If the template is a product, the meta description will include custom text and the vendor name.
 Otherwise, the default description will be used.

-##Shopify Flow
+## SHOPIFY FLOW

 - Added a flow that sums up the total of a customers orders and tags them if them with a "VIP" if the total is over $1000 - Note: Needed to filter the getOrderData objct with a query of: ''customer_id:{{order.customer.legacyResourceId}}'' to narrow the data to the specific customer.

+## VISUALS / STYLINGS

+- Added gradient blobs to Home Page background